hColleen/frontend-nanodegree-arcade-game/README.md

 To play in a local browser:
 Download the files from the [repository](https://github.com/hColleen/frontend-nanodegree-arcade-game) using the 'Clone/Download' button.

 Keep the files in one folder and open the index file in a browser.
 IE/Edge is not reccomended.
 Being fully offline is not reccomended, either, as Bootstrap and JQuery are delivered from a content distribution network server rather than being in the files.
+Being fully offline will prevent the modal pop-ups from working correctly and may affect the score display.

+Game play is the same whether playing the live version or the local version.